Al Capone (film): Critical

 In a contemporary review for The New York Times, critic Bosley Crowther commented that with so many old films about Capone, it was questionable whether a new one was needed, but that this film had the "modest justification" that "it has a strong documentary flavor and Rod Steiger is an odious skunk in the title role."

 Variety called the film "a tough, ruthless and generally unsentimental account" and "also a very well-made picture."

 Box office

 Al Capone won a Laurel Award as 1959's "Sleeper of the Year."
 It was the highest-grossing new film at the American box office in May 1959, and third-highest overall behind Some Like It Hot and Imitation of Life.
+Variety estimated the film earned rentals in North America of $2.5 million.
+By June 31 this figure was over $3 million.

 The film's box-office performance was described as "phenomenal" and Allied Artists went on to produce several other biopic gangster films, including The Big Bankroll and The George Raft Story.

 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.